MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 ### Purchase transit time

-Purchase Order transit time is a metric that measures the time it takes for a purchase order to be fulfilled from the moment it is placed until it is delivered to the buyer's location.
+Purchase Order transit time is a metric that measures the time it takes to fulfill a purchase order from the moment it's placed until it's delivered to the buyer's location.
-This metric is typically used by businesses to track the efficiency of their procurement, shipping and transportation processes in their supply chain.
-By measuring the Purchase Order transit time, businesses can identify potential bottlenecks in their shipping and transportation processes that impact inventory.
+This metric is typically used by businesses to track the efficiency of their procurement, shipping, and transportation processes in their supply chain.
+Measuring the Purchase Order transit time, helps businesses identify potential bottlenecks in their shipping and transportation processes that impact inventory.

 In general, a shorter Purchase Order transit time is desirable because it means that the business can receive the products it needs more quickly, which can help reduce lead times and improve operating margins and minimize inventory carrying cost by reducing weeks of supply.